PearCoding/PearSim/README.md

 # PearSimulation
-Simulation framework for numerical, ODE, PDE and other experiments.
+Simulation and benchmarking framework for Image, 2D/3D, numerical, ODE, PDE and other experiments.
+A general software toolkit for my own "research" work.

 ## Status
 This software framework is still in active development and will be developed through my studies at the University of Heidelberg.
 It is just a personal project and does not represent the University of Heidelberg in any way.

 ## What is this repository for?
-This repository contains the whole source code and the resources for the complete framework.
+This repository contains the whole source code and the used resources.
+Parts without licenses are excluded.

 ## How do I get set up?
 You need the QT SDK and qmake to compile the code.
 Just use the PearSimulation.pro as the project file and everything should be fine.